 Court procedures and rules

 All cases that come before Australian courts are decided according to what is called the ‘adversary’ system.
 Under this system, the judge or magistrate plays the role of an independent arbiter who decides issues of law without favour or prejudice.

-Find the law
+Find the law and other legal information

 - textbooks on particular points or types of law.

 (See also ‘Finding the law’ in Chapter 1.1: Where our laws come from.)

 Information about courts and tribunals, how they operate, and the laws you need to know – is available at a number of libraries, including the State Library of Victoria and VLA’s public law library (see ‘Contacts’ at the end of this chapter).

 Information sheets are often available from government departments (e.g. online from the Victorian Government Department of Justice and Community Safety) and from courts and tribunals.

 Due to the COVID-19 pandemic, many public facilities (e.g. libraries) are currently closed to the public.
 In most cases, the best way to access legal and procedural information is online.
 To find out how a particular venue or service is impacted by COVID-19 restrictions, and how you can still access their services and resources, contact the venue or service via phone or email or visit their website.